Luis Altieri

 Luis Altieri (born July 9, 1962, in Buenos Aires) is an Argentine visual artist and yogi.

-He studied at the AEBA (Asociación Estímulo de Bellas Artes, Association Stimulus of Fine Arts), and later in workshops with Carlos Terribili, Carlos Tessarolo or Víctor Chab.
+He studied at the Asociación Estímulo de Bellas Artes, Association Stimulus of Fine Arts (AEBA) in Buenos Aires, and later attended workshops led by Carlos Terribili, Carlos Tessarolo or Víctor Chab.

-He has made individual or collective exhibitions in several places: Eduardo Sívori Museum, Buenos Aires, Argentina, 1996; Florida Museum of Hispanic and Latin American Art, Miami, United States, 1997; Galería Borkas, Lima, Peru, 1998; Casal de Cultura, Castelldefels, Spain, 2002; Galería Grillo Arte, Punta del Este, Uruguay, 2007, 2008, 2009, 2010, 2012; Kunst10Daagse, Bergen, Netherlands, 2002; etc.
+Altieri has participated in individual and collective exhibitions in Argentina and internationally, including at the Museo Eduardo Sívori in Buenos Aires (1996), the Florida Museum of Hispanic and Latin American Art in Miami (1997), Galería Borkas in Lima (1998), Casal de Cultura in Castelldefels (2002), Galería Grillo Arte in Punta del Este (2007–2012), and Kunst10Daagse in Bergen, the Netherlands (2002).